JayKishoreDuvvuri/K6-Performance-Testing/README.md

 # k6-performance-testing

-Installation
+### Installation
-Make sure you do a "brew install k6" on mac or "choco intall k6" on windows for installing k6
+Make sure you run the command "brew install k6" on mac or "choco intall k6" on windows for installing k6

 ### Run application
 Clone the repository